nkabbara/nkabbara.github.io/books/on-writing-well.md

 23. to host, enthuse, emote (latter two are nouns chopped off), beef up, put teeth into (latter two are padded): nouns used as verbs.[^1]
 23. Shouldered his way, only to be met, crashing into his face, waging a lonely war, corruption that is rife, sending shock waves, NY Finest: clichés.

-[^1]: I noticed that looking up alternatives forces you to be more precise: to entertain, to accomodate, to feed.
+[^1]: I noticed that looking up alternatives forces you to be more precise: to entertain, to accommodate, to feed.

 Clutter test:
 * Is every word doing new work?
 * Can any thought be expressed with more economy?
-* Is anything pompous, pretensious or faddish?
+* Is anything pompous, pretentious or faddish?
 * Are you hanging on to something because you think it's beautiful?

 Stripping down your prose to the essential improves your carpentry.
 It does not hinder your style.
 Your style is when you're being yourself with relaxed confidence using good carpentry.
 Your style is when you are not trying to impress nor indulge the reader.